mhoelzer/backend-mimic-assessment/README.md

 With the mimic dict, it's fairly easy to emit random text that mimics the original.
 Print a word, then look up what words might come next and pick one at random as the next word.

 For fun, feed your program to itself as input.

+In order to test if your file is functioning, you enter `python python_filename.py text_filename.txt` inside your terminal.
+This is like how you would test in the List and Strings assessments, but you need the extra part that specifies the file.

 # Sample Output, using alice.txt as input
 ```